 The pressure envelope of the sphere, including all fittings and penetrators, was first assembled in January 2009, 14 months after ordering the castings.
 Other than the use of 6-40 screws, all fittings are installed as per manufacturer’s recommendations.

 A process for assembling and sealing the sphere has been developed to ensure clean, reliable sealing with even o-ring compression.
-Although ocean pressure will quickly provide more than sufficient force to fully close the sphere, mechanically seating the seal guarantees even compression of the orings, avoiding any misalignment and pinching.
+Although ocean pressure will quickly provide more than sufficient force to fully close the sphere, mechanically seating the seal guarantees even compression of the o-rings, avoiding any misalignment and pinching.
 This also allows for leak testing to be done on the identical seal geometry as when deployed.
-The 36 assembly bolts are tightened in cross pattern, to a min of 40 in-lbs.
-A go no-go gauge is used in the recessed groove around the equator to determine when the sphere is fully closed, meaning that it is seated metal to metal and that the orings are fully within the grooves.
+The 36 assembly bolts are tightened in cross pattern, to a minimum of 40 in-lbs.
+A go/no-go gauge is used in the recessed groove around the equator to determine when the sphere is fully closed, meaning that it is seated metal to metal and that the o-rings are fully within the grooves.

 Testing